Opinion: Monkeypox is the result of our cruel relationship with animals

 We need to stop thinking of animals as commodities, and instead as communities with whom we share the planet.
 Until then we will be subject to more deadly pandemics.
 And horrific cruelty to animals will continue.

 Every person who eats or wears animal-derived products plays a part in this abuse.
 The root of the problem lies in a worldview that regards other animals as inferior.
 We call this “speciesism”.
 This prejudice has led to the use of animals for food, clothes, entertainment, home furnishings, and even spare body parts.
-David Bennett Sr, the first human to undergo a pig heart transplant earlier this year, died soon afterward.
+David Bennett Sr, the first human to undergo a pig heart transplant earlier this year, died soon afterwards.
 Despite extensive screening of the genetically modified organ, a post-mortem showed he had become infected with a porcine virus.

 Speciesism is the reason why animals are subjected to horrific experiments in laboratories and why exotic animals are caged as “pets”.
 Our treatment of animals is coming back to haunt us now.
 These deadly outbreaks of diseases are a result of our insistence on using and abusing them.
 Mink farms showed how easily Covid-19 could jump from animals to humans.

-The Independent Panel for Pandemic Preparedness and Response has warned that the world is not ready to cope with future pandemics, saying, “[P]olitical focus to prepare for more waves is flagging”, with “weak links at every point in the chain”.
+The Independent Panel for Pandemic Preparedness and Response has warned that the world is not ready to cope with future pandemics, saying, “Political focus to prepare for more waves is flagging”, with “weak links at every point in the chain”.
 Disaster seems inevitable.
 Factory farms and wet markets, such as the one where Covid-19 likely originated, are breeding grounds for zoonotic diseases.
 Slaughterhouses are awash with bodily fluids and filth, animals – including those from “free-range” farms – are transported to them on dirty trucks, and pathogens spread rapidly between species.

 In the UK, a human has already been infected with bird flu and experts warn it’s only a matter of time before there is a widespread human outbreak.
 Bird flu can be caught by touching infected birds or even eggshells, eating undercooked meat or eggs, or consuming food prepared on the same surface as infected food.